vi/websocat/README.md

     -u, --unidirectional                        Inhibit copying data in one direction -U, --unidirectional-reverse                Inhibit copying data in the other direction (or maybe in both directions if combined with -u)
+        --accept-from-fd                        [A] Do not call `socket(2)` in UNIX socket listerer peer, start with `accept(2)` using specified file descriptor number as argument instead of filename
         --unlink                                [A] Unlink listening UNIX socket before binding to it -V, --version                               Prints version information
     -v                                          Increase verbosity level to info or further